Milky Oat Seed

 Safety & interactions

-• milky oat seed tinctures are generally considered mild and are widely used in herbal practice without significant reported safety concerns
+Milky oat seed tinctures are generally described as mild and are widely used in herbal practice without prominent safety signals.
+The considerations that recur are mostly about the tincture format and about the oat plant's relationship to gluten:

 Who should be cautious